Spitfire Audio Albion V

 Fortunately, Spitfire has their installation really sorted.
 This is a massive 60gig download, but the Audio Library Manager is brilliant and chugs away in the background downloading all your content and setting up everything but the authorisation.

-Albion V Tundra is the most amazing sound you will barely hear.
+Albion V Tundra is the most amazing sound you will hardly hear!
 Truthfully, this collection sounds its best when played at minimal velocity.
 Spitfire says it’s the quietest recordings they have ever dared to try, apparently opening up the Air Studio to capture every reflection, with the amazing Neve 88R console and vintage mics picking up every nuance of sound.
 You will be transfixed playing this library in a quiet, well-monitored studio with the lights down.

 If you are in the market for a product like Albion, you’ve done your research and are looking for supporting opinions on the product, of course, you should go ahead.
-Considerations should not be put on the quality or value for money with Albion, more if this is the right library for your needs.
+Considerations should not be put on the quality or value for money with Albion, but more if this is the right library for your needs.
 At $449 USD this is a serious investment, but there’s nothing else.